HighPT/HighPT.github.io/index.md

 ---
 # HighPT

-`HighPT` (pronounced /haɪpt/) is a `Mathematica` package for the analysis of high-energy semileptonic transitions at hadron colliders.
+`HighPT` (pronounced *"hyped"*) is a `Mathematica` package for the analysis of high-energy semileptonic transitions at hadron colliders.
 It allows to compute high-$p_T$ tail observables for semileptonic processes, i.e. Drell-Yan cross sections, for dilepton and monolepton final states at the LHC.

 The `HighPT` code is publicly available in the GitHub repository: [https://github.com/HighPT/HighPT](https://github.com/HighPT/HighPT)

+---

 ## Models